 15. What was the reason for your visit to [company]’s website?

 16. Which of [company]’s features is/are most valuable to you?

 19. Rate the quality of [company]’s vendor options.

 20. Rate your level of satisfaction with the variety of options offered.

-Questions about the actual product (and how it’s delivered or warrantied) can provide a company with knowledge about which features are most valuable to their customers, which could use improvement and if their product is meeting expectations.
+Questions about the actual product (and how it’s delivered or warranted) can provide a company with knowledge about which features are most valuable to their customers, which could use improvement, and if their product is meeting expectations.